9 Common Parlor Palm Problems (And How to Fix Them)

 4. Regularly check for pests to avoid an infestation.

-To maintain a healthy plant, it is important to make sure your parlor palm is happy in its placement in your house and is getting the correct amount of water.
+To maintain a healthy plant, always check to see if your parlor palm is happy in its placement in your house and is getting the correct amount of water.
+By keeping up with your parlor palm, it will stay healthy and grow prosperously.